 - 2 tablespoons olive oil

-- 2 poblano peppers, cored, seeded, and chopped
+- 1/2 cup poblano pepper cored, seeded, and chopped (about 1 poblano pepper)

 - 1 teaspoon ground cumin